 This interesting statistic was suggested by a doctor on another breast augmentation site.
 If it's right it works out at over 3 months for your breasts to D&F.

-This is also why you'll see the magical "give it a few months before judging your new breasts" phrase quoted across the boobie forums.
+This is also why you'll see the magical "give it a few months before judging your breast implants" phrase quoted across the boobie forums.

-And girl, your boobs are sisters not twins, so they can heal any which way they want and on totally different timescales.
+And girl, your breasts are sisters not twins, so they can heal any which way they want and on totally different timescales.